-Redemption either wholly or in part and removal from the List of redeemable preference shares or debentures
+Objections & Appeals

-1.18 Written application for the removal of redeemable preference shares or debentures, or the corresponding portion thereof, from the List, as and from the appropriate date, must be made to the JSE at least 30 days before the date of redemption and in accordance with the relevant corporate action timetable.
+1.12 Save for a decision in terms of 1.13, a regulated party may object against any other decision taken under the Requirements by notifying the JSE in writing within 48 hours of the decision and giving reasons for the objection.
+When considering the objection, the JSE may, in its sole discretion, consult with at least three independent members of the Issuer Regulation Advisory Committee.
+The JSE’s decision will be final.

-1.19 The application must be accompanied by a copy of the proposed announcement and/or circular to be published and/or sent to the redeemable preference shareholders or debenture holders, notifying them of the redemption.
+1.13 An issuer may appeal a removal of listing decision by notifying the JSE in writing within 48 hours of the decision and giving reasons for the appeal.
+The JSE will constitute the Issuer Regulation Appeal Committee in accordance with the mandate issued by the JSE Board, to hear the appeal.

-Annual revision of the List
+Revision of the List

-1.20 All listings shall be revised by the JSE annually after receipt by the JSE of a certificate from each applicant issuer complying with Schedule 2 Form D1 (“the certificate”), which must be submitted to the JSE together with the applicant issuer’s annual report in terms of paragraphs 3.16.
-If the certificate is not received by the JSE, the procedure below shall apply:
+1.14 The JSE will revise an issuer’s listing annually after receipt of an annual compliance certificate, available on the JSE Forms Portal, from each issuer which must accompany the issuer’s annual report in terms of 3.16.
+If the certificate is not submitted to the JSE, the procedure below shall apply:

-(a) 14 days after failure to provide the JSE with the certificate,
+(a) on the first day after failure to submit the certificate to the JSE: [align with annual report process]

-(i) the listing will be annotated on the JSE trading system with a “R” to indicate that it has failed to comply; and
+(i) the listing will be annotated on the trading system with an “R” to indicate that it has failed to comply; and

 (ii) the JSE will release an announcement on SENS, advising that the issuer has not provided the JSE with the certificate and cautioning holders of securities of the consequences referred to in (b) below.

-(b) the JSE will consider the possible suspension of the issuer in terms of Section 1, if the certificate is not submitted to the JSE.
+(b) the JSE will consider the possible suspension of the issuer , if the certificate is not submitted to the JSE.

-Censure and penalties
+Penalties[Section 11(1)(g)(i)]

-1.21 Where the JSE finds that an applicant issuer or any of an applicant issuer’s director(s), officer(s) and/or depository, as defined, has contravened or failed to adhere to the provisions of the Listings Requirements, the JSE may, in accordance with the provisions of the FMA and without derogating from its powers of suspension and/or removal:
+1.15 Save for the provisions dealing with sponsors in Section 2, and in terms of the FMA, where the JSE finds that any regulated party contravened or failed to comply with the Requirements, the JSE may, subject to the FMA:

-(a) censure the applicant issuer and/or the applicant issuer’s director(s)/officer(s), individually or jointly, by means of private censure;
+(a) reprimand regulated parties individually or jointly, privately or publicly; [Section 11(1)(g)(i)]

-(b) censure the applicant issuer and or the applicant issuer’s director(s)/officer(s), individually or jointly, and/or the applicant issuer’s officer(s) by means of public censure;
+(b) impose a fine on regulated parties individually or jointly, not exceeding such amount prescribed by the FMA ; [Section 11(1)(g)(ii)]

-(c) in the instance of either paragraph 1.21(a) or (b), impose a fine not exceeding such amount as stipulated by the FMA on the applicant issuer and/or the applicant issuer’s director(s)/officer(s), individually or jointly;
+(c) disqualify an issuer’s director(s)/officer(s) from acting in that capacity for any period of time; and/or [Section 11(1)(g)(iii)]

-(d) disqualify an applicant issuer’s director(s)/officer(s) from holding the office of a director or officer of a listed company for any period of time; and/or
+(d) suspend or remove a listing of securities; and/or [Section 11(1)(g)(iv)]

 (e) issue any other penalty that is appropriate in the circumstances.
+[Section 11(1)(g)(v)]

-1.22 In the event that an applicant issuer or any of an applicant issuer’s director(s) contravenes or fails to adhere to the provisions of the Listings Requirements, the JSE may elect in its discretion, that:
+1.16 For any contravention of or failure to comply with the Requirements the JSE may direct that:

-(a) full particulars regarding the imposition of a penalty may be published in the Gazette, national newspapers, the website of the JSE or through SENS; and/or
+(a) full particulars regarding the imposition of a penalty may be published in the Gazette, national newspapers, the website of the JSE or through SENS; and/or [Section 11(1)(a)]

-(b) an investigation or hearing be convened and the applicant issuer or any of the applicant issuer’s director(s) pay the costs incurred in relation to such investigation or hearing.
+(b) any party who contravenes or fails to comply with the Requirements pay the costs incurred in an investigation or hearing.
+[Section 11(1)(b)]